 What you need

-You should NOT use your own calculator.
-If one is needed to answer a question, ALEKS will provide one automatically for that question.
+You may use your own calculator.
+If one is needed to answer a question, Canvas will provide one automatically for that question.

 You should NOT use other resources such as textbooks, websites, or friends.
 Use of non-permitted resources is a violation of UNH’s academic honesty policy and may result in your being required to take a course for which you are not prepared.